-Inpatient Medicine - four blocks
+Inpatient Medicine - 16 weeks

 Our patients are admitted either from the emergency room or directly from clinic.
 We are responsible for Cascades East patients, several area primary care clinic patients and any patients without admitting physicians in the area.
-There are multiple admissions per day and includes ICU admissions and care.
+There are multiple admissions per day and this includes ICU admissions and care.

 Residents have responsibility for the in-hospital and longitudinal care of these patients under the supervision of family medicine and internal medicine faculty.
 The first year residents work as part of a team along with a second or third year resident on the Resident Medical Team.

-Maternal Child Health - two blocks
+Maternal Child Health - eight weeks

-Orthopedics - one block
+Orthopedics - longitudinal

-Behavioral Health- one block
+Behavioral Health- longitudinal

-Emergency Medicine - one block
+Emergency Medicine - longitudinal

 Sky Lakes Medical Center in Klamath Falls has a busy emergency department, with over 26,000 outpatient visits per year.
 Experienced emergency room physicians boarded in emergency medicine staff the emergency department.
-This one-month rotation focuses on learning to assess emergency department patients and basic skills such as suturing, care of fractures, management of major and minor trauma and psychiatric emergencies.
+This rotation focuses on learning to assess emergency department patients and basic skills such as suturing, care of fractures, management of major and minor trauma and psychiatric emergencies.

-Inpatient Pediatrics - one block
+Inpatient Pediatrics - four weeks

 This pediatric rotation takes place at Doernbecher Children's Hospital at OHSU in Portland, Oregon.
 The emphasis is on the assessment and management of primary care pediatric problems that will be encountered in a hospital setting.
 The strong teaching environment of Doernbecher provides an excellent learning experience and the program provides housing for residents in Portland during this block.

-Outpatient Pediatrics - one block
+Outpatient Pediatrics - four weeks

-Gynecology - one block
+Gynecology - longitudinal

-NICU - one block
+NICU - three weeks